fengshuo10/academic-kickstart/content/publication/IEEE-TVT-2019/index.md

 # Summary.
 An optional shortened abstract.
 summary: A computationally efficient strategy is proposed to obtain the globally optimal passing order based on dynamic programming (DP).
 Specifically, the problem of merging at on-ramps is resolved by a DP method, which uses the domain knowledge to reduce the complexity by well defining the state space, state transition, and criterion function.
-With the DP method, it is proved that the globally optimal passing order can be obtained with the quadratic polynomial computational complexity of O(N 2 ), where N denotes the number of vehicles.
+With the DP method, it is proved that the globally optimal passing order can be obtained with the quadratic polynomial computational complexity of O(N^2), where N denotes the number of vehicles.